 The Britannia High School graduating class of 2020 was particularly impacted by COVID-19, as the initial lockdowns coincided with the very end of their senior year.
-"It didn't feel like a chapter had closed for them," Mitra Tshan observes, stressing the mental and emotional impacts of COVID-19, "it hit a lot of them hard and it still does."
+"It didn't feel like a chapter had closed for them," Mitra Tshan observes, stressing the mental and emotional impacts them hard and it still does."
 For those starting university in the fall, COVID-19 radically altered their expectations for what higher education would be.
-"You go from not imagining what your grade twelve year is going to look like," Tshan illustrates, "to now, sitting in front of a computer, day-in-day out and staring at a black screen.
+"You go from not imagining what your grade twelve year screen.
 That is hard.
 I can't even do that."
 And for those graduates expecting to find work over the summer, "You can't get a job, who's going to hire right now?"
 Recognizing how high school graduation signifies a transition in community roles, Tshan has opened up pathways for the graduating class of 2020 to assist with Britannia's youth programs.
 "It's been one of the hardest transitions for them," Tshan stresses, "so for them to still feel like they can come back and contribute, giving them that sense of purpose and a little direction is huge, absolutely."
 Tshan hopes that the class of 2020's experience with COVID-19, while difficult, has offered a youth space for self-reflextion and growth.
 "Hopefully coming out of this, they're going to learn to look at things in different light, in different ways.
 And not always set on 'it has to be this way.'
 Those are life skills.
-Those are things you can take forth after COVID, things that have taught you to move forward and be able to pivot and adjust and not be so rigid in how it's always been done."
+Those are things you can take forth after COVID. things that have taught you to move forward and be able to pivot and adjust and not be so rigid in how it's always been done."

-For many of Britannia's youth community, the health orders to stay at home exacerbate difficult living situations that make the continuity of connection and involvement available at the Centre all the more important.
+available at the Centre all the more important.
 "The home is sometimes not a very safe spot for the kids," reflects Mitra Tshan, "it hasn't been an easy journey.
 But, having a break in their day or having the support, having mentors look after them, having someone that they can turn to and just a little bit of engagement goes a long way."
 Awareness of this particular issue provided much of the incentive for Britannia to jumpstart their youth programming during a time when the city was shutting down.
-"Sometimes the easiest thing to do is close down your doors." recognizes Tshan, "but when you're working with doesn't stop it, you've just got to find different ways of doing it at-risk youth, with vulnerable youth you should be opening your doors and finding ways.
+"Sometimes the easiest thing to do is close down your doors." recognizes Tshan, "but when you're working with at-risk youth, with vulnerable youth you should be opening your doors and finding ways.
 That's one of the things Brit has done really well."